Ilia-iman/FXmonster/wp-content/plugins/essential-addons-for-elementor-lite/readme.txt

 26. [Protected Content](https://essential-addons.com/elementor/protected-content/) - Lock your content with password and allow only selected people to see it
 27. [Offcanvas Content](https://essential-addons.com/elementor/offcanvas-content/) - Display content in off canvas and show them with button/element click
 28. [Advanced Menu](https://essential-addons.com/elementor/advanced-menu/) - Use advanced navigation menu anywhere.
 Choose design from different skins and customize.
-29. [Image Scroller](https://essential-addons.com/elementor/image-scroller/) - Show your panaromic or long height images within image scroller widget.
+29. [Image Scroller](https://essential-addons.com/elementor/image-scroller/) - Show your panoramic or long height images within image scroller widget.

 Extensions (Free):

 1. [Reading Progress Bar](https://essential-addons.com/elementor/reading-progress/) - Add a reading progress bar to your page/post to indicate the current reading position.
 2. [Page/Post Duplicator](https://essential-addons.com/elementor/post-duplicator/) - Duplicate any page or post in a single click.
+3. [Table of Content](https://essential-addons.com/elementor/table-of-content/) - Display Table of Content automatically on any page, post or custom post type.
+You can control globally.

 Extensions (Pro):